• Skip to primary navigation

 Diuretics aren’t only drugs; they can also be herbs and foods.
 This treatment can help people experiencing swelling or edema.

-Edema is manifested by swelling in any parts of the body.
-It is caused by abnormal accumulation of fluid of the body or water retention.
+Edema is manifested by swelling in any part of the body.
+It is caused by abnormal accumulation of fluid in the body or water retention.
 Edema is common during pregnancy, but it’s also associated with other health conditions like diabetes and heart failure.

 Diuretics are the best treatment for edema as it helps in releasing the excess fluid through urination.
-It also aids in removing salt or sodium from your body, thus prevents absorption of sodium into your kidneys.
+It also aids in removing salt or sodium from your body, thus preventing the absorption of sodium into your kidneys.

-There are foods that have diuretic properties.
+Some foods have diuretic properties.
 Foods that contain phytochemicals also have diuretic properties.
 Likewise, foods having high water content increase the rate of detoxification and urination.

-Aside from preventing water retention, diuretics also helps in losing weight and lowering blood pressure.
+Aside from preventing water retention, diuretics also help in losing weight and lowering blood pressure.

 1. Asparagus